grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Percy rode her boat facing the stern, on the lookout for the thing she feared -- the black shadow of the sub rising up somewhere back in their wake among the densely-clustered huts.

-It was just as she was beginning to believe the other sub may have gone for the bait and followed Shakes when she heard a loud thump followed by crunching wood.
-The strange sound bounced over the thatched roofs of the huts.
-She lifted her binoculars in the direction of the sound.
-There she saw long boards, clumps of thatch, and huge splinters shooting up into the air.
-A path of monstrous destruction, moving rapidly towards them.
+It was just as she was beginning to believe the _Grackle_ may have gone for the bait and followed Shakes that she heard a muffled thump coming from some distance behind, followed by crunching wood.
+The sounds bounced over the thatched roofs of the huts.
+She lifted her binoculars and saw long boards, clumps of thatch, and huge splinters shooting up into the air.
+Every few seconds, another hollow thump and crunch, followed by more splintering wood.

-The sub with the ram was on their path, and coming at them at a high speed, with no regard for any structure or home that stood in their way.
+The thumps came faster, flowing together until the detritus of the huts was being blasted into the air in a long continuous stream of pulverized wood and straw.
+The ram of the _Grackle_ was being used to plow a direct route through, as though the ramshackle homes were nothing but so much snow needing to be cleared from the central artery of some Northern city.
+A path of monstrous destruction, moving rapidly towards the _Prospect_.

 "Sir Trelew, that sub that was after us?
-They are, um, kinda coming this way," said Percy.
+They are coming this way," said Percy.
 "Is there any chance we can move faster through here?"

 Sir Trelew looked behind him and saw the rampaging destruction headed towards them.